shankarj67/Python_Log_Parser/Readme.md

 ## Running the tests

-To run the program, Collect the access.log file from your server. add the location of access.log file in server_parse.py.
-Run the server_parse.py with any editor.
+To run the program, Collect the access.log file from your server, add the location of access.log file in server_parse.py and Run the server_parse.py with any editor.